TimurKr/zimmer-context/README.md

 ### Using the package

 It is dead simple, this library provides only 2 functions:

 - `createStoreSlice` to define your slices
-- `createGlobalStoreContext` to use your slices and get your context provider ans hook to use the store
+- `createGlobalStoreContext` to use your slices and get your `ContextProvider` and `useStoreContext` hook to use the store

+I felt there was too much boilerplate when using zustand with immer and persits, especially as my projects grew, so I created this package.
+Everything is fully typed and as simple as possible.

 #### 1. Creating slices